Get experience while making an impact

 I'm interested in being part of Develop for Good's leadership team!

 Student volunteers who successfully complete a project with a nonprofit receive a special invitation for a promotion to Product Lead.
-Product Leads oversee portfolios of active nonprofit projects and act as high-level advisors to teams of new students by sharing knowledge and best practices based on their prior firsthand experience at Develop for Good.
+Product Leads oversee portfolios of active nonprofit projects and act as high-level advisors to teams of new students by transferring knowledge based on their prior firsthand experience at Develop for Good.